Countable models of weakly quasi-o-minimal theories I: Introduction

 \section{Introduction}

-In this paper, we continue the work on the classification theory for countable models of weakly quasi-o-minimal theories; recall that a complete first-order theory is weakly quasi-o-minimal if for some (equivalently, all by \cite[Theorem 1(ii)]{MTwmon}) $0$-definable linear order $<$ every definable\footnote{Throughout the paper, definable means with parameters.} subset of $\Mon$ is a Boolean combination of unary $0$-definable sets and convex sets.
-In \cite{MT}, the classification for binary weakly quasi-o-minimal $T$ was completed; recall that $T$ is binary if every formula is equivalent to a Boolean combination of formulae in two free variables.
-Here, by classification, we mean: first, listing the relevant properties of $T$ that imply $I(T,\aleph_0)=2^{\aleph_0}$, and then, assuming that all these properties fail for $T$, finding a reasonable system of invariants for isomorphism types of countable models of $T$.
-By reasonable invariants, structures that can be easily counted are usually meant, so that Vaught's conjecture for $T$ can be confirmed.
-In \cite[Theorem 1]{MT}, four conditions are listed, each of which guarantees $I(T,\aleph_0)=2^{\aleph_0}$ for binary weakly quasi-o-minimal $T$: \begin{enumerate}[ (C1)] \item $T$ is not small; \item There is a non-convex type $p\in S_1(T)$; \item There is a non-simple type $p\in S_1(T)$; \item There is a nonisolated forking extension of some $p\in S_1(T)$ over a 1-element domain; \end{enumerate}Then, in \cite[Theorem 2]{MT}, assuming that none of (C1)-(C4) holds, the invariants of countable models are described as certain sequences of dense order-types (including $\mathbf 0$ and $\mathbf 1$), and in \cite[Theorem 8.10]{MT} the exact value of $I(T,\aleph_0)$ was computed.
-Outside the binary context, the above list is inadequate; we know that there are weakly o-minimal (non-binary) theories with three countable models that satisfy conditions (C3) and (C4).
-As for the other conditions, (C1) trivially works for general $T$, while in the subsequent part of this article \cite{MTclass2}, we will prove that (C2) works too.
-The principal theorem of this paper introduces a novel significant condition. \begin{Theorem1} If a weakly quasi-o-minimal theory has a definable shift on $(\Mon,<)$, then $I(T,\aleph_0)=2^{\aleph_0}$. \end{Theorem1} The non-existence of shifts, together with the failure of (C1) and (C2), will suffice to confirm Vaught's and Martin's conjecture for a wide subclass of the weakly quasi-o-minimal theories that includes all quasi-o-minimal and all almost $\aleph_0$-categorical theories (\cite{MTclass2}); however, for the whole class, it is unlikely that the three conditions suffice.
+In this paper, we continue the work on the classification theory for countable models of weakly quasi-o-minimal theories; recall that a complete first-order theory is weakly quasi-o-minimal if for some (equivalently, all by \cite[Theorem 1(ii)]{MTwmon}) $0$-definable linear order $<$ every definable\footnote{Throughout the paper, definable means definable with parameters.} subset of $\Mon$ is a Boolean combination of unary $0$-definable sets and convex sets.
+By classification, we mean, first, finding the relevant properties of $T$ that imply $I(T,\aleph_0)=2^{\aleph_0}$, and then, assuming that all these properties fail for $T$, finding a reasonable system of invariants for the isomorphism types of countable models of $T$.
+By reasonable invariants, objects that can be easily counted are usually meant, so that Vaught's conjecture for $T$ can be confirmed.
+In \cite{MT}, we completed the classification for binary weakly quasi-o-minimal $T$; recall that $T$ is binary if every formula is equivalent to a Boolean combination of formulae in two free variables: Theorem 1 of \cite{MT} states that each of the following five conditions implies $I(T,\aleph_0)=2^{\aleph_0}$: \begin{enumerate}[label=(C\arabic*),left=0em,labelsep=.7em] \item $T$ is not small; \item There is a non-convex type $p\in S_1(T)$; \item There is a non-simple type $p\in S_1(T)$; \item There is a nonisolated forking extension of some $p\in S_1(T)$ over a 1-element domain; \item There are infinitely many weak non-orthogonality classes of nonisolated types in $S_1(T)$. \end{enumerate} Then, in \cite[Theorem 2]{MT}, assuming that none of \ref{C1}-\ref{C4} holds, the invariants of countable models were described as certain sequences of dense order-types.
+In \cite[Theorem 8.10]{MT}, assuming in addition that \ref{C5} doesn't hold, the exact value of $I(T,\aleph_0)$ was calculated.